revgizmo/zoomstudentengagement_cursor/docs/planning/PRD.md

 - Default masked outputs; explicit opt-out with warnings
 - FERPA guidance included; ethical risks documented with mitigations
 - No telemetry, no network I/O; all processing local by default
+ - See NEWS.md for deprecation dates and `docs/development/ethical-issues-research/ETHICAL_ISSUES_ANALYSIS.md` for threat modeling/mitigations

 ### NFR-2 Performance and Stability
 - Batch processing scales to ≥ 500 files and ≥ 1M utterances under typical laptop/server resources